shaolim/momon/README.md

 # momon

-simple money tracker.
+simple money tracker. using line money manager.

+MVP:

-- able to scan receipt
+- able to receive message and publish message to line chatbot
-- able to categorize spending or income
+- able to store user's expense and income data